-Broward Technical Centers employ Security Specialists.
+Broward Technical Colleges employ Security Specialists.
 These officers provide day and night security for students attending classes.
-Campus cameras are also monitored daily, and in some schools continually.
+Campus cameras are also monitored throughout the day.
 The local Community Service Officer and the Security Specialist are available to provide information to students and employees on various crime prevention subjects.
 More information is available in the Office of Admissions.
-"Whistleblowers" are protected from retaliatory acts through administrative procedures including the ability of students or staff to text message the Special Investigative Unit of the School Board under the Board's anti-bullying policy.
+"Whistleblowers" are protected from retaliatory acts through administrative procedures including the ability of students or staff to text message the Broward Public Schools Police Department of the School Board under the Board's anti-bullying policy.